osmphp/framework/doc/architecture/properties/07-part-properties.md

 Most often serialization is used in caching.
 Initially object is created using constructor and serialized into cache storage.
 On subsequent HTTP requests object is just unserialized from cache storage.

-Objects of `Manadev\Core\Object_` class only serialize properties marked with `@part` attribute.
+Objects of `Osm\Core\Object_` class only serialize properties marked with `@part` attribute.
 It means that without `@part` attribute, after serialization and unserialization property value is lost:

     /**
      * @property float $x @required @part